ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 ### Permissions

-You can now define a ‘Content/Create’ policy for a User or a User group.
+You can now define a 'Content/Create' policy for a User or a User group.
 It will enable or disable (if not set) the **Create** button in your dashboard.

 ![Create button in Dashboard](img/2.5_create_button.png)

 ### Matrix Field Type

-The new Matrix Field Type enables you to store a table of data.
+The new [Matrix Field Type](../api/field_type_reference.md#matrix-field-type) enables you to store a table of data.
 Columns in the matrix are defined in the Field definition.

 ![Configuring a Matrix Field Type](img/2.5_matrix_ft.png)